LedgerHQ/ledger-dev-doc/source/bolos/features.rst

 As discussed in the previous subsection, the :term:`Device` private key can be used to prove authenticity of a Ledger device.
-However, direct access to the device private key is limited to BOLOS and the privileged :ref:`dashboard application <dashboard>`, so it can't be directly utilized by individual applications on the device (to avoid compromising the key).
+However, direct access to the device private key is limited to BOLOS, so it can't be directly utilized by individual applications on the device (to avoid compromising the key).
 However, applications can indirectly use the Device private key for attestation purposes by generating attestation keypairs.